Zero Gravity Chairs & Other Remedies for Sciatica Treatment at Home

 It’s important to alternate heat therapy with cold therapy.
 Applying an ice pack (also for 15 to 20 minutes per treatment) can help treat inflammation of the sciatic nerve, which is a common cause of sciatica symptoms.
 When you’re applying an ice pack, be sure to wrap it in a thin towel to avoid direct contact with your skin.
 Direct application of an ice pack to your skin can cause severe damage to your skin, making matters worse.

-Start with gentle stretches aimed to increase mobility and flexibility.
-These can be general stretches for your lower back muscles or low-impact routines like yoga or tai chi.
 Once you’re able, other activities to integrate into your full body workout routine are those that help strengthen your core muscles.
 Your core muscles can help you avoid issues that cause sciatic nerve pain such as poor posture.

 Sciatica pain relief massage therapy sessions may also be helpful for sciatica treatment at home.
 Studies have shown that regular massages can decrease pain, increase range of motion, and help improve healing in those with sciatica symptoms.
 As an at home treatment, there are a number of on-demand massage services available in today’s market.